 Supervised learning

 The training set you feed to the algorithm includes the desired solutions, called labels.
-A typicla supervised learning task is classification.
+A typical supervised learning task is classification.

 Unsupervised learning

-The training data is unlabeled and the system tried to learn without a teacher.
+The training data is unlabeled and the system tries to learn without a teacher.
 Visualization alogrithms, anomaly detection, and dimensionality reduction are few examples of unsupervised learning.

 Semi-supervised learning